 PM Synchronous Motors According to Types

-PM synchronous motors by ELIN Motors stand out due to their high levels of efficiency and reliability.
+PM synchronous motors by ELIN Motoren stand out due to their high levels of efficiency and reliability.
 The various types are classified by the following criteria:

 In general, PM synchronous machines are operated on the frequency converter.
 The corresponding requirements concerning the electric strength are considered in the design.